You are here

 *** CDE is currently working on a system for teachers to submit documentation of meeting the training requirement.

-We anticipate having more information about the process in the fall of 2020.
+We anticipate having more information about the process in late spring 2021.
 As more information becomes available, this webpage will be updated. ***

 Teachers need to only complete one of these options to meet the training requirement.